 Spider bites can also cause a histamine reaction, especially in those allergic to bee stings.
-Knowing the difference between arachnid species and their threat level will help you decide whether to evict these little guys, or allow them to earn their keep.
+Being able to identify the most common house spiders and their threat level will help you decide whether to evict these little guys, or allow them to earn their keep.

-You can identify an American house spider by the round abdomen; brown, tan, or grey bodies with darker brown markings, and the rounded abdomen.
+You can identify an American house spider by the brown, tan, or grey bodies with darker brown markings, and their rounded abdomen.
 The largest can stand on a nickel.

 As a general rule, they prefer more quiet locations, such as the attic, basement, or a closet.
 However, they’re known to set up shop in a relatively undisturbed corner when there’s a better chance of food.